dvrzan/dvrzan.github.io/Content/posts/2022/11/network-connection-alert-swiftui.md

 Crafting delightful user experiences is part of what we do every day and also the reason why users keep coming back to our apps.
 We want them to come back.

-You can have the best error handling code in your app and still have users leaving 1* reviews titled *"sucks"*.
+You can have the best error handling code in your app and still have users leaving 1 star reviews titled *"sucks"*.
 Where there should have been an amazing UI, was an empty screen, because, well, the user didn't realize their network connection was lost or the server decided to become a [teapot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418).

 ***